vijaysingh2219/build-elevate/README.md

 ### Adding components

-To add components to your app, run the following command at the root of your `web` app:
+To add components to your app, run the following command at the root directory:

 ```bash
 pnpm dlx shadcn@latest add button -c apps/web